 Participants who have completed a Level I course at an approved institution may enroll in Level II.
 Level II graduates are eligible for participation in the Level III course.
 A limited number of scholarships are available to participants.
 For information, contact Lee Harris.

 You may enroll either for the workshop (non-credit) or for academic credit.
-The non-credit workshop registration is handled by UTC Continuing Education.
+The non-credit workshop registration is handled by UTC Center for Professional Education.
 The workshop fee is $600.
 A $200 minimum down payment is due with the registration form.
 The workshop registration deadline is June 1.

 Academic Credit and Fees

 Undergraduate or graduate credit is available for Level I. Levels II and III may be taken for graduate credit only.
 You must be admitted to UTC and pay university fees.
 The academic course registration deadline is May 10, 2017.

 Kodály Level II (3 hours)

 Graduate credit may be applied to the Master of Music degree in Music Education, Kodály studies.